moxl-420/Arduino-Hall-speedometer/Readme.md

         * SD card should be formatted in FAT32 (quickformat on windows in fat will do.)

  ###### Why sdFat & SSD1306Ascii libraries?
-    * The Pro Micro was tad bit overloaded in SRAM.
+    * The Pro Micro was tad bit overloaded in SRAM with SD.H and adafruit_SSD1306.
     * They're both lightweight in comparrison.

 > Sketch uses 26090 bytes (90%) of program storage space.
 Maximum is 28672 bytes.